-Big Game Winter Feeding
+Big Game Winter Feeding in Idaho

 Excessively harsh winter conditions

 The agency’s policy and actions have evolved through decades of experience with winter feeding and is done with the best interest of Idaho’s big game populations.

 After the devastating winters in the late 1990s, the Idaho Fish and Game Commission developed a policy and process to guide the agency’s decisions to feed or not to feed big game animals.
 Recently, the policy was updated to include the potential for disease, such as chronic wasting disease, as a consideration to feed or not feed.

 Idaho Fish and Game will continue to monitor winter effects and prepare for poor conditions.
 Updates will be posted here if efforts intensify.